rafiberlin/s2020_image_caption_deep_nl/README.md

 Set 0 to not use it.
 * rnn_model : "gru" or "lstm"  are the possible values
 * hidden_dim : control the dimension of the RNN hidden state.
 Set to 512 as in the original paper
+* rnn_bidirection: true or false to use bidirectional RNN
 * cnn_model : controls which pre-trained model will be used to process the images.
 Options are "vgg16", "mobilenet" and  "resnet50"
 * shuffle: true or false, shuffle batches between epochs during training